Invest Retirement

 When it comes to retirement savings, resist the caretaker temptation — the one that makes you put your financial well being second to your kids, your partner, your job, your parents, the dog.
 Setting up an IRA and contributing something — anything you can afford to — isn’t a gift to your future self.
 It’s a necessity.
 Women can’t afford not to.

-Note: You have until the day your taxes are due (July 15 for the 2019 tax year) to set up and fund your IRA for the previous year.
+Note: You have until the day your taxes are due (April 15 for 2025) to set up and fund your IRA for the previous year.
 But you don’t have to do it in one lump sum.

 We’re in this with you.
 Join the judgment-free zone of like-minded ladies today: the HerMoney private Facebook group.